Department of Health and Social Care

 TS3 Demonstrate the ability to make and effectively communicate decisions and be able to function confidently as a member of the wider Health and Social Care team.

-Learning Outcomes – Higher Education Diploma Health and Social Care
+Learning Outcomes – Higher Education Diploma Health and Social Care Knowledge and Understanding (KU)

-KU1 Demonstrate detailed knowledge and systematic understanding of the theory and practice of Health and Social Care from a local, national and international perspective.
+KU1 Demonstrate detailed knowledge and systematic understanding of the theory and practice of Health and Social Care from a local, national, and international perspective.

 KU2 Expound a critical understanding of the relationship between theory and practice in the subject of Health and Social Care.